nouaim/newsfetcher/README.md

 # The goal of this project

-Get data the first time from the [newsapi](https://newsapi.org) directly, and show it to the client.
-Then store it in a PostgreSQL database.
+Get data the first time from the [newsapi](https://newsapi.org) directly, then store it in a PostgreSQL database.

 If the client clicks get, give it the data from the database.
 Within one hour update the database.